html5rocks/updates.html5rocks.com.new/_posts/2014-11-10-Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android.md

 ---
 layout: post
-title: "Support for installable Web Apps with WebApp Manifest in Chrome 38 for Android"
+title: "Installable Web Apps with the WebApp Manifest in Chrome for Android"
 description: "Use the WebApp manifest to control how your web app launches"
 article:
   written_on: 2014-11-10